gurry/efi/README.md

 [![Crates.io](https://img.shields.io/crates/v/efi)](https://crates.io/crates/efi)

 A framework for writing UEFI applications in Rust.
-It is intended to act like the Rust standard library on the UEFI platform with support for things like:
+Acts like Rust standard library on the UEFI platform with support for things like:

 - Console I/O
 - Containers such as `Vec` and `String` via a custom allocator